 Conclusion

 While the future of automation in security operations is promising, it’s important to remember that automation is a tool, not a replacement for human expertise.
 It can enhance the capabilities of security teams, but it cannot replace the critical thinking and decision-making skills of security professionals.
-As we move forward, finding the right balance between automation and human intervention will be key to successful security operations.
+As we move forward, finding the right balance between automation and human intervention will be essential to successful security operations.